PySimpleGUI/DocsCleanup/cookbook.md

 # Trinket, the Online PySimpleGUI Cookbook

-More and more the recipes are moving online, away from this document and onto Trinket. http://Trinket.PySimpleGUI.org
+More and more, the recipes are moving online, away from this document and onto Trinket. http://Trinket.PySimpleGUI.org

 You'll find a number of "recipes" running on Trinket.
 The PySimpleGUI [Trinket Demo Programs](https://pysimplegui.trinket.io/demo-programs) are often accompanied by explanatory text.
 Because it's an actively used educational capability, you'll find newer PySimpleGUI features demonstrated there.

-The advantage to "live", online PySimpleGUI demos is that you can examine the source code, run it, and see the GUI in your browser window, without installing *anything* on your local machine.
+The advantage to "live" online PySimpleGUI demos is that you can examine the source code, run it, and see the GUI in your browser window, without installing *anything* on your local machine.
 No Python, no PySimpleGUI, only your browser is needed to get going.

 # [Repl.it](https://repl.it/@PySimpleGUI)... another online resource